NordicGeodesy/NordicTransformations/README.md

 frame, *NKG_ETRF00*, functions as a transformation hub.
 That is, all transformations from e.g. ITRFxx to the national realisations of ERTS89 go through NKG_ETRF00.
-We use this to our advantage when setting up the parameter files for PROJ.4.
-By leveraging init-files in PROJ.4 a system is set up that delivers an easy-to-use shorthand notation for day to day use of PROJ.4 that hides most of the complexity of the transformations for the user.
+We use this to our advantage when setting up the parameter files for PROJ.
+By leveraging init-files in PROJ a system is set up that delivers an easy-to-use shorthand notation for day to day use of PROJ.4 that hides most of the complexity of the transformations for the user.